Standing-Side-Bends

 Standing Side Bend

-One of my favorite stretches is a standing side bend.
-This simple, full body stretch is common at the beginning of yoga classes and targets the side body, particularly through the torso.
-Balancing the upper body, with a standing side bend you allow the muscles along your side to lengthen and stretch.
-Standing side bends help gentle activate the muscles along one side of the body as your feet and lower body remain still.
+One of my favorite stretches is a standing side bend which is also called a standing side stretch or overhead side stretch.
+This simple, full body stretch is common at the beginning of yoga classes for a very good reason.
+It is one of the few stretches that target the side body, particularly throughout the torso, which is super helpful before challenging upper body workouts.
+Balancing the upper body with a standing side bend can allow the muscles along your side to lengthen and stretch while you focus your mind in a meaningful way.
+This is an excellent way to prepare for the work ahead in the gym or on the mat since that mind-muscle connection is so important for fitness gains.
+Standing side bends help gently activate the muscles along one side of the body as your feet and lower body remain still.

 Standing-Side-Bend